HariniB-21/19CS301/README.md

 ### Result: Thus, the given program is implemented and executed successfully .

-# EX: 9.2 LIST COMPREHENSION
+# ExNo: 9.2 LIST COMPREHENSION
 ### Aim: To Write a Python Program to read n elements in the list and separate  odd and even elements in the list.
 ### Algorithm:
 STEP 1: Start the program.